 How to manage time on a wedding day…

-To ensure that your memories of this special day are fully captured you will also need to set time aside for photographs.
-At that time of the day, your hair is perfect, your make-up is perfect, your dress is perfect and that is the perfect time for bridal portraits, photographs with your parents and bridesmaids and any flower girls and page boys that are at the house.
+Picture it… your hair is perfect, your make-up is perfect, your dress is perfect, everybody is looking great and ceremony ready.
+That is the perfect time for bridal portraits, photographs with your parents and bridesmaids, and any family members that are at the house.

-I have been shooting weddings for 10 years and over this time I have developed a wedding day schedule that can be applied to any wedding and which allows plenty of time for the preparations, for photography and a bit of a breather before you leave.
+I have been shooting weddings for more than 10 years and over this time I have developed a wedding day timeline that can be applied to any wedding and which allows plenty of time for the preparations, for the photography and, most importantly, time for a bit of a breather with your bridesmaids and a glass of Prosecco before you leave.

-All photographers have different priorities and ways of working, but I have found that this system ensures that all the photographs the bride has outlined get taken and my brides really appreciate having an organised timeline for their day.
+All photographers have different priorities and ways of working, but I have found that this system ensures that all the photographs that a bride would want get taken in a relaxed way, and my past couples really appreciate having an organised schedule for their day.